ksatyaki/srnp/README.md

 I would love to have a PairView, a rewritten TupleView.
 I am not sure how soon, though.
 #### PairView is available at https://github.com/ksatyaki/PairView

-This README was last updated on 16/02/2015, when SRNP was 9 days old.
+This README was created on 16/02/2015, when SRNP was 9 days old.
+Last updated: 11 March, 2015

+###Installation

+####SRNP
+Please create a separate directory for build.
+Change to that directory and do:

+	   cmake ../srnp
+	   make
+	   sudo make install

+The default system installation path is used for installation.
+This is /usr/local on GNU/Linux systems.
+You can choose a different directory by changing the usual CMake options.
+Don't forget to add the lib directory to LD_LIBRARY_PATH.

+	  export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib

+Depends:
+		Boost version 1.54

+I think this is the first version which has Boost.Log.
+Surely works with 1.54 and 1.57, the latest.

+####PairView
+Please Create a separate directory for build.
+Change to that directory and do:

+	   cmake ../PairView
+	   make

+Currently PairView is a not entirely great.
+So it is not installed.
+You can run PairView from this folder, however.

+Alternatively, you could use the .pro file to build the package with qmake.

+Depends:
+		Qt4 or Qt5

+Tested with both Qt4 and Qt5.

 #### NOTE: THIS SOFTWARE IS LICENSED UNDER THE GNU GENERAL PUBLIC LICENSE v3.
+However, components have different licences and are not included with this package.